ayushm0807/MeShai-GPT/backend/README.md

 # MERN Stack AI Chatbot

-This is an AI Chatbot application, Creafted using MERN Stack and Google Gemini.
+This is an AI Chatbot application, Crafted using MERN Stack and Google Gemini.

 It's a customized chatbot where each message of the user is stored in DB and can be retrieved and deleted.